tricodex/Reproducing_DialSummEval/Annotations and Correlations/README.md

 ipywidgets==7.6.5

 ## Conclusion
-Please refer to the paper (found in the root of this directory) for more information on the Annotation Tool and the calculations done in the scripts
+Please refer to the paper (found in the root of this Github) for more information on the Annotation Tool and the calculations done in the scripts

+## Reference
+M. Gao and X. Wan.
+“DialSummEval: Revisiting Summarization Evaluation for Dialogues.”
+In: Proceedings of the 2022 Conference of the North American Chapter of the Association for Computational Linguistics:
+Human Language Technologies.
+2022, pp. 5693–5709.